What Are Title And Settlement Services?

 Choosing to buy an owner’s policy ensures that your coverage will stay current, even if your home is sold or refinanced at some point in the future.

-3. Settlement And Signing Of The Contract
+3. Settlement And Signing Off The Contract

 It will prepare the closing documentation in collaboration between your title firm and your lender.